ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    *Target architecture specific DWARF address spaces may correspond
 >    to hardware supported facilities such as memory utilizing base
 >    address registers, scratchpad memory, and memory with special
 >    interleaving.
-The size of addresses in these address spaces may
+The size of addresses in these address spaces is
+>    not necessarily the same as the size of addresses in the default
->    vary.
-Their access and allocation may be hardware managed with
+>    address space.
+Their access and allocation may be hardware
->    each thread or group of threads having access to independent
+>    managed with each thread or group of threads having access to
->    storage.
-For these reasons they may have properties that do not
+>    independent storage.
+For these reasons they may have properties
->    allow them to be viewed as part of the unified global virtual
+>    that do not allow them to be viewed as part of the unified global
->    address space accessible by all threads.*
+>    virtual address space accessible by all threads.*
 >
 >    *It is target architecture specific whether multiple DWARF
 >    address spaces are supported and how source language memory